District 17 runoff candidates answer your questions at KBTX forum

-WACO, Tex.
-(KBTX) - Ahead of the July 14 runoff elections for the U.S House District 17 seat, the four remaining candidates looking to fill Bill Flores' seat in congress faced-off Saturday night at the KBTX/KWTX District 17 Candidate Forum.
+Ahead of the July 14 runoff elections for the U.S House District 17 seat, the four remaining candidates looking to fill Bill Flores' seat in congress faced-off Saturday night at the KBTX/KWTX District 17 Candidate Forum.

 To help voters learn more about the candidates before heading to the polls, KBTX's Karla Castillo and KWTX's Tara Mergener presented them with a series of questions ranging from the Texas High-Speed Rail Project to racial inequality in America.